December 23, 1969 - March 1970 • Songs recorded during this session appear on McCartney

 In the opening track, The Lovely Linda, you can hear the door squeak as Linda came in while I was recording.
 It was a good take, so we left it in.

-Paul McCartney – About “The Lovely Linda” – From the “Wingspan – An Intimate Portrait” documentary, 2001
+Paul McCartney – From the “Wingspan – An Intimate Portrait” documentary, 2001

-The second song recorded, “That Would Be Something“, had also been written in Scotland.
-Paul performed acoustic guitar, bass, electric guitar, tom-tom, and cymbal — and provided vocal percussion to emulate a drum rhythm.
+The second song, “That Would Be Something“, was also written in Scotland.
+Paul played acoustic guitar, bass, electric guitar, tom-tom, and cymbal, and provided vocal percussion to emulate a drum rhythm.

 This song was written in Scotland in 1969 and recorded at home in London – mixed later at EMI (No. 2).
 I only had one mike, as the mixer and VU meters hadn’t arrived (still haven’t).